How to Make a Great Quick-Reference Guide

 • Guide to product changes

 Has your software had a major update?
 Use a quick-reference guide to walk your users through the changes.
-If the update is really major, you might even consider simplifying the user interface in your guide.
+If the update is major, you might even consider simplifying the user interface in your guide.

 • Step-by-step how-to